Jeffrey-Ede/DLSS-STEM/README.md

 The STEM Crops dataset is available [here](https://warwick.ac.uk/fac/sci/physics/research/condensedmatt/microscopy/research/machinelearning/).

 This repository is primarily for record-keeping.
-A live system for DigitalMicrograph will be released separately.
+The latest version of this repository is [here](https://github.com/Jeffrey-Ede/Higher-Resolution-STEM).

 Contact: